BayNode/baynode.github.com/_posts/2012-06-07-your-filename.md

 #### In a cosmic perspective, most human concerns seem insignificant

+*   Red
+*   Green
+*   Blue

 It's just mind-blowingly awesome.
-I apologize, and I wish I was more articulate, but it's hard to be articulate when your mind's blownÃ¢ÂÂbut in a very good way.
+I apologize, and I wish I was more articulate, but it's hard to be articulate when your mind's blownÃÂ¢ÃÂÃÂbut in a very good way.